-Applying to the Klingenstein Third Generation Fellowship Program
+Applying to the Klingenstein Third Generation Foundation Fellowship Program

-Only candidates who have been nominated by their Department Chair and who have a primary mentor for the project may apply for a fellowship.
+Only candidates in departments of psychology, psychiatry, pediatrics, developmental pediatrics, social work, or public health who have been nominated by their Department Chair and who have a primary mentor for the project may apply for a fellowship.
 We recommend that the primary mentor be on site; however, if additional expertise is required, off-site mentors may also be engaged.
-The fellowship application has two phases and is completed entirely online.
-No paper or email submissions will be accepted.
+The fellowship application is completed online.

-Candidates must hold a Ph.D. and/or M.D. and have completed all clinical training.
+Candidates must hold a Ph.D. and/or M.D. and have completed all clinical training in their field.
 Candidates should be at the junior faculty level or on a trajectory for attaining faculty status.
 Those in T32 or other designated research training programs will also be considered.
-Investigators who have K awards or have applied for K awards are eligible for nomination, provided the award (if has been funded) does not overlap with the proposed project.
+Investigators who have K awards or have applied for K awards will be considered provided the award (if it has been funded) does not overlap with the proposed project.
 Investigators who have not applied for K awards and hope to use a KTGF fellowship as a steppingstone to a K award or other funding are encouraged to apply.
 Investigators who have already received R01 awards from NIMH are not eligible to apply.
 While fellows may be selected prior to receipt of IRB approval, no fellowship award is finalized until such approval is received.

 - The abstract must be one-page maximum, written in 12-point font, in Times New Roman or larger script, with one-inch page margins.
 It may be single-spaced.

 - The abstract should be written for a layperson’s understanding.

 - The abstract should be organized into the following sections: aims/hypotheses, design, methods, and anticipated outcomes

 Please note that the proposed project needs to be accomplished in two years.